Analytics

 Admaxxer rolls MER up daily, weekly, and monthly, with a 7-day moving average overlay to dampen weekend volatility.
 Below the headline number we show platform-level ROAS breakdowns so you can still see where each marginal dollar is going — but the headline metric is always blended.

-The pipe behind blended MER joins the Tinybird revenue datasource (pixel-side) with the spend rollup pulled from the Meta Marketing API and Google Ads API by the connection workers.
+The pipe behind blended MER joins our analytics warehouse revenue datasource (pixel-side) with the spend rollup pulled from the Meta Marketing API and Google Ads API by the connection workers.
 It is recomputed every hour and emits a delta vs the prior 7-day average — a 15% week-over-week MER drop is the kind of thing the dashboard surfaces with a red badge.

 5. Cohort LTV (7/30/90 day)